telerik/winforms-docs/controls/treeview/working-with-nodes/bring-a-node-into-view.md

 ---
 title: Bring a Node into View
-page_title: Bring a Node into View | RadTreeView
+page_title: Bring a Node into View - WinForms TreeView Control
-description: This article shows how one can use the BringIntoView method in order to navigate to a particular node.
+description: Get familiar how to use the BringIntoView method in order to navigate to a particular node in WinForms TreeView.
 slug: winforms/treeview/working-with-nodes/bring-a-node-into-view
 tags: bring,a,node,into,view
 published: True